HL7/davinci-deqm/input/pagecontent/datax.md

 {:.highlight-note}
  The [$submit-data] operation allows a Producer to submit data of interest for a particular quality measure within the specified [submission period].
 The operation MAY be repeated during the submission period as additional data relevant to the quality measure becomes available.
 The Producer submits the data either as  [incremental] or [snapshot] updates.
 These update methods are described in detail [below](#submit-updates).

+ Alternatively, data may be submitted in bulk with the [$bulk-submit-data](OperationDefinition-bulk-submit-data.html) operation.
+This supports both synchronous and asynchronous messaging as described in the operation definition.

 {% include img.html img="submit-data-step.jpg" caption = "Figure 2-2 Submit Data Steps" %}

 ##### Gather Data Requirements from Consumer